BrumelisMartins/Scope_Homework/README.md

 For API calls application uses Retrofit 2, and RoomDB to store the data.

 On the first screen you can see a user list, with their images and data.
 Colors and designs are used from Material Design.
 Images are loaded with kt:coil library, it uses an internal caching mechanism, so the .jpg are stored locally for reuse.
+Database data is used as the single source of truth, a new list is fetched from the API only when the data is outdated, or it is empty.

 ![first_view](https://user-images.githubusercontent.com/45454489/151355214-b3f87734-70ab-407a-8976-572701923161.jpg)